Mt Shamrock Quarry

 Future resource investigation

-In December 2024, The Department of Transport Impact Assessment Unit (DTP IAU) formally accepted Holcim's referral application to seek a determination under the Environment Effects Act 1978 if an Environmental Effects Statement (EES) is required for this extension project.
+In January 2025, Holcim informed the community that the Department of Transport Impact Assessment Unit (DTP IAU) formally accepted Holcim's referral application to seek a determination under the Environment Effects Act 1978 if an Environmental Effects Statement (EES) is required for the extension project at the Mt Shamrock Quarry.

 Next steps